“The charm of fishing is that it is the pursuit of what is elusive but attainable, a perpetual series of occasions of hope.” John Buchan

 The world spins in a way that we never know when the last trip will come.
 There will be that one day out on the water after which there would be no more.
 No more perfect moments under the sun out on the wild blue ocean.
 I wish there was one more day, one more trip, one more cast.

-Today would have been Colin’s 47th birthday.
+Today marks a year since we lost Colin.
 What a great day it would have been for one more hopeful trip.
 One more chance at another perfect moment.

-In memory of my little brother Colin who got lost in some sea and left us this February.
+In memory of my little brother Colin who got lost in life’s rough seas and left us last February 15th.

 R.I.P.
 Colin Thomas Shaffer 1970-2017